irisshrestha/irisshrestha/README.md

 - 👋 Hi, I’m Iris
-- 👀 I’m interested in data anlytics and its uses in finance.
+- 👀 I’m interested in data analytics and its uses in finance.
 - 🌱 I’m currently learning Python with whatever projects interest me
 - 😄 Pronouns: he/him